Estado Novo (Portugal): Post-World War II

-After World War II (1939-1945), however, the corporatist economic model was less and less applicable.
-And after decolonization in the 1950s and 1960s, the Portuguese regime became also a source of criticism and dissent by most of the international community.
+After World War II (1939–1945), however, the corporatist economic model was less and less applicable.
+And after decolonisation in the 1950s and 1960s, the Portuguese regime became also a source of criticism and dissent by most of the international community.
 Nevertheless, Salazar clung to it, thereby slowing the nation's long-term economic development.
-Salazar's postwar policy allowed some liberalization in politics, in terms of organized opposition with more freedom of the press.
+Salazar's postwar policy allowed some liberalisation in politics, in terms of organised opposition with more freedom of the press.
 Opposition parties were tolerated to an extent, but they were also controlled, limited, and manipulated, with the result that they split into factions and never formed a united opposition.
 He permitted the formation of Movement of Democratic Unity (Movimento de Unidade Democrática) in 1945.
 It boycotted the election and Salazar won handily on 18 November 1945.
 In 1949 Portugal became a founding member of NATO.

 President Óscar Carmona died in 1951 after 25 years in office and was succeeded by Francisco Craveiro Lopes.
 However, Lopes was not willing to give Salazar the free hand that Carmona had given him, and was forced to resign just before the end of his term in 1958.

 Naval Minister Américo Tomás, a staunch conservative, ran in the 1958 elections as the official candidate.
-General Humberto Delgado was the opposition candidate.
+General Humberto Delgado was the opposition candidate—the only time in both incarnations of the Second Republic that an opposition candidate was still in the race on election day.
 Delgado was credited with only around 25% of the votes with 52.6% in favour of Tomás.
 The election had initially been seen as little better than a pantomime of democracy before a reporter asked Delgado whether he would retain Salazar if elected.
 Delgado famously replied, "Obviamente, demito-o!" ("Obviously, I'll sack him!")
-He was well aware that the president's power to dismiss the prime minister was, on paper, the only check on Salazar's power.
+He was well aware that the president's ability to dismiss the prime minister was, on paper, the only check on Salazar's power.
 Delgado's rallies subsequently attracted vast crowds.
 Evidence later surfaced that the PIDE had stuffed the ballot boxes with votes for Tomás, leading many neutral observers to conclude that Delgado would have won had Salazar allowed an honest election.

-After the elections, Delgado was expelled from the Portuguese Military and took refuge in the Brazilian embassy before going into exile, spending much of it in Brazil and later in Algeria.
-Not willing to chance an opposition victory in 1965, Salazar abolished the direct election of presidents in favour of election by the National Assembly—which was firmly controlled by the regime—serving as an electoral college.
+After the elections, Delgado was expelled from the Portuguese military and took refuge in the Brazilian embassy before going into exile, spending much of it in Brazil and later in Algeria.
+Even though the electoral system was so heavily rigged in favour of the National Union that Tomás could not have possibly been defeated, Salazar was not willing to leave anything to chance.
+He abolished the direct election of presidents in favour of indirect election by the National Assembly—which was firmly controlled by the regime—serving as an electoral college.